carpentries-incubator/pangenomics/_episodes/08-tda.md

 ## App to play

-This app, created in GeoGebra by José María Ibarra Rodríguez (jose.ibarra@c3consensus.com), allows us to manipulate the parameter $\r$ to construct a Rips simplicial complex for a set of 16 points in $\mathbb{R}^2$.
+This app, created in GeoGebra by José María Ibarra Rodríguez (jose.ibarra@c3consensus.com), allows us to manipulate the parameter $r$  to construct a Rips simplicial complex for a set of 16 points in $\mathbb{R}^2$.
 Additionally, it enables us to view the barcode of the filtration and visualize the simplices as they are formed.

 Steps to use: